 Today, the Evangelical Christian and Missionary Alliance of Spain consists of 7 organized churches, 7 unorganized groups, and 1,530 inclusive members.

 The Evangelical Christian and Missionary Alliance of Spain: 7 organized churches, 7 unorganized groups, 953 baptized members, and 1,530 inclusive members

 - Plant a church in the bedroom community of Tres Cantos, just north of Madrid, through friendship evangelism, summer English Camps, cell groups, and a variety of family-oriented ministries.
-Pray for Tim and Marilyn Westergren, Tim and Melanie Wendel, and Ivan and Mayte Wall who are helping with this exciting new church plant.
+Pray for Tim and Marilyn Westergren as they lead this church planting effort.

 - Capital City